 Cryptocurrency markets have become more established and the market fluctuations (arguably) less irregular.
-Although some commentators still say that cryptocurrency investments are a ‘gamble’, many investors have sophisticated investment and trading strategies which do not rely solely on chance.
+Some commentators still say that cryptocurrency investments are a ‘gamble’.
+But many investors have sophisticated investment and trading strategies which do not rely solely on chance.

 It is therefore difficult to see how the profits on mainstream cryptocurrencies could be seen as gambling profits.
 There may conceivably be some cryptocurrencies in which the markets are random, and therefore the profits could be treated as gambling rather than trading profits.

 The fact that the cryptocurrency profits are gambling – and therefore not treated as trading profits – does not preclude them from being subject to capital gains tax.
 Gambling transactions are typically only a cash wager between two parties, and therefore no chargeable assets are involved.

 HMRC’s guidance pre-supposes that cryptocurrencies can be chargeable assets for CGT purposes.
 This is probably correct.
 They are intangible assets which carry certain rights, and can be bought and sold.
 The profits you make on cryptocurrency investments are therefore